milojs/milo/README.md

 ### Note on runtime parameter type checking

 Milo uses check module (`milo.util.check` - forked from check package of [Meteor framework](https://www.meteor.com/)) for runtime checking of parameter types.
-It is highly recommended to switch off this checks using: `milo.config({ check: false })`.
+It is highly recommended to switch off this checks in production using: `milo.config({ check: false })`.

 Depending on your application, it can improve performance more than twice.